Northland’s climate issues and emissions

 In the interests of unborn generations, our communities and our precious taonga, we must take decisive climate action now.

-Roughly 80% of Northland’s regional emissions come mostly from agriculture and manufacturing.
-The remainder come from transport, services and households.
+Roughly 86% of Northland’s regional emissions come from agriculture and transport.
+The remainder come from stationary energy, waste and industrial processes and product use.